SuperZooper3/HTN-Backend-Challenge/README.md

 - `volunteer_id` (int): The ID of the volunteer who checked in the participant (just a number for simplicity, but could be a foreign key to a `Volunteer` table in a real-world scenario).

 ## API Endpoints

+High level list:

+- `GET /users`: Get all users
+- `GET /users/<int:participant_id>`: Get a user by ID
+- `PUT /users/<int:participant_id>`: Update a user by ID
+- `GET /skills`: Get all skills (with optional filters for frequency, average rating, and keyword)
+- `GET /checkin`: Check if a user is checked in
+- `POST /checkin`: Check in a user with a volunteer ID
+- `POST /register`: Register a new user

 ### `GET /users`